dtranow/FlashStudy/README.md

  - **Deck Management:** Create a new deck or select an existing one from the sidebar.

  - **Flashcard Study:** Add, edit, or delete flashcards and mark them as complete.

+ - **Image Uploads:** Attach an image to any flashcard description.
+Images are instantly uploaded to AWS S3 and displayed within the flashcard.

  - **View All:** Use the bulk management view to review and edit all flashcards in a deck.